assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 *Thanks*:
 To Simon Johansson and Håkan Olsson for valuable comments and discussions.

-*Temp notes*:

-* Check TODO markers in text.

 Document history
 ----------------

 * 2017-05-xx.
 DRAFT4.
-1-byte messages types instead of 4 bits.
+1-byte message types instead of 4 bits.
+Improved text.

 * 2017-03-29.
 DRAFT3.
 Work in progress with adding resume feature.